Meet The Team

 & Community Engagement

-Maddy coordinates Learning Consent’s social media presence.
+Maddy (she/her) coordinates Learning Consent’s social media presence.
 She has a passion for communicating sexual and reproductive health, consent and relationships content in an accessible way in the digital space.

 Maddy has a background in international public health, health promotion and social marketing.
 She lives on the coast on Dharawal Country, Maddy loves taking her 30kg Groodle dog Dora to the beach and spending the weekends drinking cups of tea with her sisters.